 For obvious reasons, this proposal is controversial.
 Clinical researchers are not in the habit of asking healthy volunteers to assume serious risks (including death) when there are no effective therapies to offer should the volunteers become infected.
-The antiviral drug remdesivir has shown some modest benefit in treating patients with severe COVID-19 symptoms but is not effective in those with mild symptoms.
 Further, there is growing evidence that severe infection can have long-lasting neurological and cardiovascular effects and decrease overall lung function.
 And yet, infectious disease specialists and Members of Parliament have advocated the use of human challenge trials for coronavirus vaccines.

 According to the Financial Times, researchers at Imperial College London plan to move forward with a challenge trial involving healthy young adults who are thought to be at lower risk.
 We don’t yet know which vaccines they intend to test, where the clinical trial will take place and whether and how much research participants will be paid.
 We do know that there are multiple regulatory hurdles, including review and approval by the U.K. Medicines and Healthcare Products Regulatory Agency and that appropriate research ethics committee review will be required.